dnsimple/dnsimple-support/content/articles/i-got-an-ecc-certificate-but-i-want-a-rsa-one.markdown

 Finally, last step is to follow the [regular process for reissuing a Standard SSL Certificate](/articles/reissuing-ssl-certificate/).
 Make sure:

+* The reason explains that you need a RSA based certificate
 * The checkbox `I want to provide a custom CSR` is checked
 * Copy the `CSR_FILE.pem` content into the text area